 Amounts Owed (Including Overall Credit Utilization)

-How much debt you’re carrying accounts for 30% of your FICO score.
-In this category takes into account all of your debt balances but your credit card debt carries the most impact here.
+How much debt you’re carrying accounts for 30% of your FICO scores.
+This category takes into account all of your debt balances, but your credit card debt can carry the most impact here.
 If you carry a lot of credit card debt, your scores will suffer.
+This is why maxing out credit cards can quickly drop your credit scores.

 Credit File Age